Steve Kean is on the brink of being sacked as manager of Blackburn Rovers.

-Owners Venky's have been in discussion about Kean's position since Saturday, despite the club being in an automatic promotion place in the Championship.
+Owners Venky's have been in talks about Kean's position for the past 48 hours, despite the club being in an automatic promotion place in the Championship.

 - Games: 74